chainstack/docs/docs/tutorials/ethereum/trust-fund-account-with-remix.md

-# Trust Fund account on Ethereum
+# Trust fund account with Remix

 Unlike with legacy finance systems where you need to rely on a well-established third party, you can build your own financial instrument on Ethereum.